logicmoo/logicmoo_workspace/packs_lib/phil/docs/index.rst

 Syntax
 ==================
 phil allows the definition of discrete probability distributions.
-It performs inference, parameter and structure learning on Hierarchical Probabilistic Logic Programs (HPLPs) :cite:`NguLamRig17-PLP-IW`.
+It performs inference, parameter and structure learning on Hierarchical Probabilistic Logic Programs (HPLPs), see :cite:`fadja2021learning`.

 HPLPs are restrictions of Logic programs with annotated disjunctions LPADs (:cite:`VenVer03-TR,VenVer04-ICLP04-IC`).
 A HPLP is a set of annotated clauses whose head contain a single atom annotated with a probability.
 For the rest, the usual syntax of Prolog is used.
 A general HPLP clause has the following form: ::